jqk6/aes_gcm/README.md

 # AES-128 in GCM
+THIS CODE IS JUST FOR UNDERSTANDING AND STUDY.

 ### AES-128
 Only AES-128 is used.
 The code is tested with GCC under Ubuntu 14.04.
 The interfaces of AES are as follows.